How else can you get involved?

-• Find kids in need of food education
+• Find kids or adults in need of food education

 • Go to the Guidlines page to find simple step-by-step guidelines on how to teach cooking skills in small groups